Physics Toys

 Disable the Maze Example before testing the Race Track Example.

-The race track example utilizes the device’s rear camera.
+The racetrack example mainly uses the device’s rear camera.
 To test the example:

 - Keep pressing on the screen to move the car forward.